gSchool/go/Exercises/Installing-Go/readme.md

 makedir "%USERPROFILE%\go"
 ```

-Go to the Control Panel > Sytem > Advanced Tab > Environment Variables.
+Go to the Control Panel > System > Advanced Tab > Environment Variables.

 Add a new User Variable